8.1 Correlations

 There was a significant weak positive correlation between students’ heights and their fastest ever driving speed (r(1300) = .25, p < .001; 95% CI [.20, .30]).

-The first is simply a table, like below:
+The first is simply a correlation matrix, like below:

 | Q1 | Q2 | Q3 | Q4 | |